 Her grave became a place of contemplation and prayer for those who invoke her.
 An urn was installed to collect testimonies of grace, requested by the Pauline intercession.

-The association welcomes all who wish to discover the church, its artistic heritage and know its history.
-Regular tours are offered on the second Saturday of every month, 15: 00, and on some occasions (European Heritage Days, December 8th …).
-Groups can be received at other times by appointment.
-A team of highly motivated volunteer guides provides this animation.
+The association welcomes all those who wish to discover the church, its artistic heritage and know its history.
+Regular tours are offered on the second Saturday of each month, at 3:00 p.m., and on certain occasions (European Heritage Days, December 8).
+One-off and / or thematic visits (statuary, stained-glass windows, paintings, etc.) can be organized on request.
+Groups can be received at other times, by appointment set by the parish secretary.

 The association has published a series of eleven notebooks containing the lectures given by various specialists.
 Covering different themes, shedding light on the history of Saint-Nizier, they constitute a documentary reference for all those interested in this sanctuary and its neighborhood.
 In December 2007, the association published a detailed visit guide under the title: Saint-Nizier, a church of the people of Lyon.
 This brochure is available at the reception of the church and at certain Lyon booksellers at a price of € 10.00.